KhronosGroup/Vulkan-Samples/samples/extensions/gshader_to_mshader/README.md

 ## Meshlets

-To access model vertices from within mesh shader it needs to be stored within an **S**hader **S**torage **B**uffer **O**bject.
+To access model vertices from within mesh shader it needs to be stored within an **S**hader **S**torage **B**uffer **O**bject (SSBO).
 Indices need to be divided into meshlets and also stored within an SSBO so each work item can work on a single meshlet.
 Meshlets are created by spliting source geometry.
 Exemplary meshlet structure used in this sample:
 ```C++
 struct Meshlet